KSP-KOS/KOS/doc/source/structures/misc/vecdraw.rst

     present anymore to access the variables that hold them.
-The system does attempt to clear any vecdraws that go "out of scope", however the "closures" that keep local variables alive for LOCK statements and for other reasons can keep them from every truely going away in some circumstances.
+The system does attempt to clear any vecdraws that go "out of scope", however the "closures" that keep local variables alive for LOCK statements and for other reasons can keep them from every truly going away in some circumstances.
 To make the arrow drawings all go away, just call CLEARVECDRAWS() and it will have the same effect as if you had done ``SET varname:show to FALSE`` for all vecdraw varnames in the